 Skip to content

-Antique Gesso Picture Frames FOR SALE
+Antique Gesso Picture Frames

-Antique wood and gesso frames
+Antique gesso frames and wood frames

 OUR antique gesso picture frames

 Gesso is made with rabbit glue, flour, and water.
 We melt them together in a pot on the stove.
 What you get is a paste that will be finally mixed with gesso to get dry.
+From now on, one can get a bit of gesso paste, put it onto molds, and get a nice decoration ready to be applied along the sides of the frame.

 A new system to speed up the process

-Expensive gesso picture frames
+Expensive antique gesso picture frames

-CUSTOM GESSO FRAMES FOR SALE
+CUSTOM FRENCH GESSO FRAMES FOR SALE

 Barbizon picture frame